Swine influenza

 Swine influenza is an infection caused by any of several types of swine influenza viruses.
 Swine influenza virus (SIV) or swine-origin influenza virus (S-OIV) refers to any strain of the influenza family of viruses that is endemic in pigs.
 As of 2009, identified SIV strains include influenza C and the subtypes of influenza A known as H1N1, H1N2, H2N1, H3N1, H3N2, and H2N3.

 The swine influenza virus is common throughout pig populations worldwide.
-Transmission of the virus from pigs to humans is rare, and does not always lead to human illness, often resulting only in the production of antibodies in the blood.
-If transmission causes human illness, it is called zoonotic swine flu.
+Transmission of the virus from pigs to humans is rare and does not always lead to human illness, often resulting only in the production of antibodies in the blood.
+If transmission causes human illness, it is called a zoonotic swine flu.
 People with regular exposure to pigs are at increased risk of swine flu infections.